Daxingzhuang

 Daxingzhuang Town (大兴庄镇 (大興莊鎮, Dàxīngzhuāng Zhèn)) is a town located within Pinggu District, Beijing, China.
-Situtaed at the alluvial plain of Ru River, it shares border with Wangxinzhuang Town to the northeast, Pinggu Town to the southeast, Machangying Town to the southwest, and Yukou Town to the northwest.
+Situated at the alluvial plain of Ru River, it shares border with Wangxinzhuang Town to the northeast, Pinggu Town to the southeast, Machangying Town to the southwest, and Yukou Town to the northwest.
 Its population was determined to be 23,739 in the 2020 census.

 The name Daxingzhuang was from Daxingzhuang Village, the place where the town's government is seated.

 History

 Administrative divisions

 At the end of 2021, Daxingzhuang Town was subdivided 20 divisions, of those 2 were communities and 18 were villages.
 They can be seen in the following table: